-Cookie Credit Cards, may be used towards your camp balance by mailing it into the council office or used for our online camp tuck shop.
+Cookie Credit Cards, may be used towards your camp balance by mailing it into the council office or put "on account" at the camp tuck shops.
 Cookie Credits Cards cannot be used towards your camp deposit.
 These cards cannot be processed with online orders.
 They can be brought to any service center to be applied to any camp registration.